SolidStateGroup/react-native-firebase-auth/README.md

 Use our project starter repository (https://github.com/SolidStateGroup/firebase-project-starter) to help you get started setting up your own Firebase project.

-* This is the react-native implementation of https://github.com/SolidStateGroup/simple-firebase-auth *

 ## Install
 ```